radview/webload-documentation/docs/recorder/appendix_a.md

    For example, in the preceding figure, the comment area explains that the UserName field is used to define the user ID to be used when logging in to the specified FTP host.
 WebLOAD Recorder automatically sends the user-specified name and password to the FTP host when connecting.

-3. Enter the appropriate field value into the Value column next to the field name, as described [Table 41](#_bookmark224).
+3. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#ftp_connect).

 4. Click **OK**.